National Science Bowl: Rules

+This section begins with the rules for in person competitions (used by the national competition and majority of regionals) and finishes with the rules for virtual competitions.

 General rules

 A team consists of 4 or 5 students from a single school.
 Only 4 students play at any one time, while the 5th is designated as the alternate.
-Substitutions and switching captains may occur at halftime and between rounds.
+Substitutions and switching captains may occur at halftime, between rounds, or before a tiebreaker round.

 Two teams compete against each other in each match.
 Each student is given a designation: A1, A Captain, A2, A3, B1, B Captain, B2, or B3, according to the position they sit in.
 In regional competitions, each round consists of 23 questions (that is, 23 toss-ups and 23 corresponding bonuses).
 At the National Finals, each round consists of 25 questions.
 The match is over when all the toss-up questions have been read (and any bonuses related to correctly answered toss-ups), or after two halves have elapsed, whichever occurs first.
 The team with the most points at this time is the winner.
 At the regional level, all matches consist of two 8-minute halves, separated by a 2-minute break.
 At the national level for middle schools, all matches consist of two 10-minute halves.
 For high schools, all round robin and some double elimination matches consist of two 10-minute halves, with the final rounds consisting of two 12-minute halves to accommodate the longer visual bonus questions.
 A toss-up/bonus cycle that is begun before time expires in a half will be finished under the usual rules before the half ends.
 A question officially begins once its subject area is completely read.